CSBSJU/CSCI-160/exercises/forensics.md

 The section whose students collectively identify the most photographs shall win an amazing prize.
 In the event of a tie, the section that submits the most photos (and their URL) first shall be declared the winner!

+## FAQs
+None so far.
+Reload this page periodically to check if any arise.

 ## Attribution
-This work is adapted from [CSI: Computer Science Investigation](http://nifty.stanford.edu/2010/malan-csi/) by David Malan licensed under a [Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+This work is adapted from [CSI: Computer Science Investigation](http://nifty.stanford.edu/2010/malan-csi/) by David Malan, licensed under a [Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).